 Location.
-32° 49.593′ N, 35° 30.834′ E. Marker is near Migdal, Northern District.
+32° 49.619′ N, 35° 30.795′ E. Marker is near Migdal, Northern District.
 Marker can be reached from Northern District Route 90 just east of Northern District Route 807, on the right when traveling north.
-This Touch for map.
+This marker is located in the midst of the archaeological ruins at the Magdala archaeological excavation site.
+Touch for map.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 kilometers of this marker, measured as the crow flies.
-House of Miqwa'ot (a few steps from this marker); Domestic Housing Area (within shouting distance of this marker); a different marker also named House of Miqwa'ot (within shouting distance of this marker); Discoveries at Magdala (within shouting distance of this marker); a different marker also named House of Miqwa'ot (within shouting distance of this marker); a different marker also named House of Miqwa'ot (within shouting distance of this marker); History of Magdala (within shouting distance of this marker); Arbel Ancient Synagogue / (approx. 1.9 kilometers away).
+At least 8 other markers are within walking distance of this marker.
+A different marker also named History of Magdala (here, next to this marker); Market (within shouting distance of this marker); House of Miqwa'ot (within shouting distance of this marker); a different marker also named House of Miqwa'ot (within shouting distance of this marker); a different marker also named House of Miqwa'ot (within shouting distance of this marker); Magdala's Hall of Fame (within shouting distance of this marker); a different marker also named House of Miqwa'ot (within shouting distance of this marker); Domestic Housing Area (about 90 meters away, measured in a direct line).
 Touch for a list and map of all markers in Migdal.